lancemanuel/LManuel_Academic/content/home/contact.md

 weight = 130  # Order that this section will appear.

 title = "Contact"
-subtitle = "If you have any, please contact me by"
+subtitle = "If you have any, please contact me"

 # Automatically link email and phone?
 autolink = true